playframework/playframework/documentation/manual/Migration23.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
 # Play 2.3 Migration Guide

-This guide is for migrating a Play 2.2 application to Play 2.3.
-To migrate from Play 2.1, first follow the [[Play 2.2 Migration Guide|Migration22]].
+This guide is for migrating to Play 2.3 from Play 2.2.
+To migrate to Play 2.2, first follow the [[Play 2.2 Migration Guide|Migration22]].

 ## Distribution

 Play is no longer distributed as a zip file that needs to installed.
 Instead, the preferred way to obtain and run Play is using [Typesafe Activator](https://typesafe.com/activator).
-Typesafe activator provides an `activator` command, which, like the Play command, delegates to sbt.
+Typesafe Activator provides an `activator` command, which, like the Play command, delegates to sbt.
 So generally, where you previously run commands like `play run`, now you run `activator run`.

 To download and get started with Activator, follow the instructions [here](https://typesafe.com/platform/getstarted).